Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-As in the case of the numerical simulations, the vision-based experiments were also performed at various noise levels ($\sigma $ = 0, 1, and 2).
-The solvers were initialized by setting the control and slack variables to zeros, and the current state was set as follows:
+Vision-based experiments were performed at various noise levels ($\sigma $ = 0.0, 1.0, and 2.0).
+Moreover, road adhesion was also varied to test the performance of the controllers; the road adhesion can be specified in the TORCS track files by setting the friction parameter (denoted as $fr$) \cite{Bon17}.
+The test values in this study for $fr$ were in [0.86, 1.10]; for a typical road, $fr$ is approximately 1.0.
+The solvers were initialized by setting the control and slack variables to zeros.
+The vector ${\bf y}_t$ for computing the optimal steering angle sequence is defined as: